TweetBoost: Influence of Social Media on NFT Valuation: Introduction

 To explore the branding and context around the NFT, we look at social media, particularly Twitter as a vehicle for building public perception and attracting potential buyers.
 Fig.~\ref{fig:Sample_tweet-asset}(a) shows a popular tweet and the corresponding NFT asset sold for over \$150,000 on OpenSea.
 Several instances of well-known personalities like Mark Cuban, Jack Dorsey, etc. on Twitter selling high-priced NFTs indicate that social media reach can play a role in influencing asset value.
-More than 70\% of the total traffic from social media on OpenSea is from Twitter.\footnote{https://www.similarweb.com/website/opensea.io/\#social}.
-Thus, we focus on Twitter to understand the influence of social media on the NFT market.
+More than 70\% of the total traffic from social media on OpenSea is from Twitter.\footnote{\url{https://www.similarweb.com/website/opensea.io/\#social}} Thus, we focus on Twitter to understand the influence of social media on the NFT market.
 We aim to assess if an asset is overvalued or undervalued based on our current asset valuation framework.

 In this paper, we aim to answer the following research questions: \begin{itemize} \item RQ1.
-What is the relationship between user activity on Twitter and price on OpenSea? \item RQ2.
+What is the relationship between user activity on Twitter and price on OpenSea?

+\item RQ2.
 Can we predict NFT value using signals obtained from Twitter and OpenSea; and identify which features have the greatest impact on prediction?

 \end{itemize}